bseltz-cohesity/scripts/powershell/protectIsilonShares/README.md

 ## Components

-* protectIsilonShares.ps1: the main python script
+* protectIsilonShares.ps1: the main PowerShell script
 * cohesity-api.ps1: the Cohesity REST API helper module
 * shares.txt: a text file containing a list of share names from the Isilon